 - Speed.
 A robot can be a lot faster, particularly on jobs with a lot of welding required.

-When ES3 consider a job for our robot welder we take into account the above steps, along with details such as the minimum order quantity (MOQ), order frequency and annual usage.
+When ES3 consider a job for our robot welder we take into account the above points, along with details such as the minimum order quantity, order frequency, and annual usage.
 If you would like to learn more about our fabrication capabilities, don’t hesitate to contact the team at ES3.